skywaLKer518/A-Recsys/README.md

 # A-RecSys
-## Attribute learning for large scale recommender systems - a Tensorflow Implementation
+## Attribute Learning for Large Scale Recommender Systems - a Tensorflow Implementation

 A-RecSys implements a set of recommendation algorithms that focuses on attribute learning and is designed to be used in large scale recommendation settings.